USS Denver (LPD-9): Vietnam War

 In 1970, Denver played a key role in the SS Columbia Eagle incident.
-When Columbia Eagle was commandeered by two mutinous crew members on 14 March 1970, Denver was immediately dispatched to intercept and recapture Columbia Eagle.
+When was commandeered by two mutinous crew members on 14 March 1970, Denver was immediately dispatched to intercept and recapture Columbia Eagle.
 Denver never really caught up with Columbian Eagle, and sat outside the 12 mi limits of Cambodia (to where Columbia Eagle had been diverted) for a few days then departed the area.

 On 21 July 1972 United States Marine Corps AH-1 helicopters operating from Denver attacked North Vietnamese barges 30 mi north-northwest of Đồng Hới.

 In April 1975, Denver participated in Operation Frequent Wind, the evacuation of Saigon, South Vietnam.

-Raise the Titanic
+Post-Vietnam through 1990s

-In December 1979 Denver participated in the filming of the motion picture Raise the Titanic based on the novel authored by Clive Cussler.
+In December 1979, Denver participated in the filming of the motion picture Raise the Titanic based on the novel authored by Clive Cussler.

-Somalia Conflict 1993

-Denver left her home port of San Diego on 3 September 1993 and deployed with 900 Marines and a platoon from Seal Team 5 to support operations in Somalia as part of United Nations Operation in Somalia II (UNOSOM II).
+On 3 September 1993, Denver left her home port of San Diego and deployed with 900 Marines and a platoon from Seal Team 5 to support operations in Somalia as part of United Nations Operation in Somalia II (UNOSOM II).